JJNod88/PP1_html_css/README.md

 ## All things Bugs and Fixes
 Theres a single circle in one of my div elements as part of my 'li'.
 I have text-decoration:none but still shows.
 It shows on Dev Tools but theres nothing in my html pointing to what it is.
+Fix: had line-style-type: non in the 'li' not 'ul.
+Font not working properly.
+Fix: Capitalise first letter of font with brackets.

 ## Deployment